jujumiago/living-civilization-framework/ARTICLE.md

 ## 1. Introduction

-Human civilization has continuously evolved through transformation.
+Human civilization has continuously evolved through social, cultural, scientific, and technological transformation.

 From early survival communities, agriculture, industrial society, and digital civilization, each era expanded what humanity could achieve.